-Vintage teapots are probably one of few kitchenware that can be found at literally any flea market around the world.
+Vintage teapots are probably one of not many kitchenware that can be found at literally any flea market around the world.
 After all, which culture doesn’t drink tea at all?
-They usually come in a broad variety of size, shapes, material, colors, quality, condition and price.
+They usually come in a broad variety of sizes, shapes, materials, colors, quality, conditions and prices.

 Don’t you think they make wonderful additions to any backyard habitat?